SCedricThomas/sample/README.md

-# Sample Application with Ruby on Rails
+# Sample Application with Go and Gin

-Ruby Version 3.2.2

-This sample is running on: https://ruby-rails.is-easy-on-scalingo.com/
+This sample is running on: https://go-gin.is-easy-on-scalingo.com/

 ## Deploy via Git